-The Sec (or Dry) category of sparkling wines represents medium sweetness, broadly speaking, and contains between 17 and 32 grams of sugar per liter.
-Champagne Lanson’s White Label Sec, a non-vintage Sec champagne at a rather affordable price point, is quite possibly the best bang for your buck within the category.
+The sec (or dry) category of sparkling wines represents medium sweetness, broadly speaking, and contains between 17 and 32 grams of sugar per liter.
+Champagne Lanson’s White Label Sec, a non-vintage sec Champagne at a rather affordable price point, is quite possibly the best bang for your buck within the category.
 The house has been around since 1760, so they know what they’re doing.
-With this wine, you can expect dynamic, sharp citrus notes on the palate along with just-ripe black fruits, subdued spice, a hint of umami, and a creamy mouthfeel.
+With this wine, you can expect dynamic, sharp citrus notes on the palate along with just-ripe black fruits, subdued spice, and a creamy mouthfeel.
 Like many sweet sparkling wines, it’s recommended that you let this age in the bottle for some time before enjoying.

 Best Demi-Sec: Billecart-Salmon Demi-Sec Champagne

-This is an excellent and beautifully balanced Demi-Sec that pairs extraordinarily well with food––Pastry Chef Gilles Marchal recommends something bright and sweet (but not cloying) like shortbread, strawberry tartelette, or lemon meringue tart with citrus zest (ideally lime).
+This is an excellent and beautifully balanced demi-sec that pairs extraordinarily well with food.
+Pastry Chef Gilles Marchal recommends something bright and sweet (but not cloying) like shortbread, strawberry tartlet, or lemon meringue tart with citrus zest (ideally lime).
 If you’re not a fan of sweet desserts, go for a cheese plate with some creaminess and funk.
 You won’t regret it.

 Best Doux: Veuve Clicquot Rich Blanc